 “When companies market these products using imagery that misleads a child into thinking they’re things they’ve consumed before, like a juice box or candy, that can create an imminent risk of harm,” said Dr. Scott Gottlieb, the agency’s commissioner.

-Vaping.com did not stock any of the affected products and our range of vape juice will remain unchanged.
-It is expected that some of the e-liquids would still be sold under revised labeling and advertising.
+vaping.com did not stock any of the affected products and our range of vape juice will remain unchanged.
+It is expected that some of the e-liquids would still be sold under revised labelling and advertising.

-Flavored e-liquids have come under scrutiny in recent months.
-Interest groups like the Campaign for Tobacco Free Kids have called for all flavored tobacco products - including e-liquids, flavored cigars and menthol cigarettes - to be banned.
+Flavoured e-liquids have come under scrutiny in recent months.
+Interest groups like the Campaign for Tobacco Free Kids have called for all flavoured tobacco products - including e-liquids, flavoured cigars and menthol cigarettes - to be banned.

-Although it seems like some vaping products are marketed at children, studies show that ex-smoking adult vapers prefer these flavors.
+Although it seems like some vaping products are marketed at children, studies show that ex-smoking adult vapers prefer these flavours.

-One recent study found that, whether they were former smokers or dual users, an overwhelming majority of vapers prefer fruit, dessert and candy flavors to regular tobacco flavors.
+One recent study found that, whether they were former smokers or dual users, an overwhelming majority of vapers prefer fruit, dessert and candy flavours to regular tobacco flavours.

-Dr. Gottlieb said that we must “consider how best to address flavors in non-combustible products like e-cigarettes – given both their clear appeal to youth but also the potential role certain flavors may play in helping some adult smokers transition to potentially less harmful tobacco products.”
+Dr. Gottlieb said that we must “consider how best to address flavours in non-combustible products like e-cigarettes – given both their clear appeal to youth but also the potential role certain flavours may play in helping some adult smokers transition to potentially less harmful tobacco products.”

-Even so, flavored e-liquids have come under fire from legislators.
-Earlier this year, the city of San Francisco voted in a public ballot to uphold a ban on flavored vape juice and other tobacco products.
+Even so, flavoured e-liquids have come under fire from legislators.
+Earlier this year, the city of San Francisco voted in a public ballot to uphold a ban on flavoured vape juice and other tobacco products.

 There is concern that the city-wide ban, which has been labelled as one of the strictest vaping regulations in the western world, could be adopted by other local lawmakers, including other cities in California and in Chicago and New York.

 Action has also been proposed at federal level.
-Senators Richard J. Durbin and Lisa Mirkowski recently introduced the ‘Stopping Appealing Flavors in E-Cigarettes for Kids’ (SAFE Kids) Act to crackdown on ‘child-friendly’ e-liquids.
+Senators Richard J. Durbin and Lisa Mirkowski recently introduced the ‘Stopping Appealing Flavours in E-Cigarettes for Kids’ (SAFE Kids) Act to crackdown on ‘child-friendly’ e-liquids.